onur1/flixnow/README.md

 #### Errors

-When something goes wrongs, flixnow will respond with the appropriate HTTP status code and an `AppError`.
+When something goes wrong, flixnow will respond with the appropriate HTTP status code and an `AppError`.
 This can be one of:

 - `ValidationError`: Thrown when user input can't be validated
 - `ProviderError`: Thrown when TMDb fails to respond with valid payload